 Education and/or Experience:

-Ability to read, interpret, and produce documents for purposes of documenting and updating safety rules, operating and maintenance instructions, and procedure manuals.
-Ability to write routine reports and correspondence.
-Ability to read, respond to, and create informative emails for customers of various backgrounds.
-Ability to speak effectively before groups of customers or employees of organizations.
+Ability to read and interpret documents such as safety rules, operating and maintenance instructions, and procedure manuals.
 Ability to write routine reports and correspondence.
 Ability to speak effectively before groups of customers or employees of organization.
 Ability to speak, read, write and communicate in Spanish, required.

 Certificates, Licenses, Registrations: